thomasfredericks/MicroNet/README.md

 ### Get the IP address

-Returns the current IP address of the device :
+Returns the current IP address of the device:
 ```cpp
 IPAddress ip = microNet.getIP();
 ```